Arizona College of Osteopathic Medicine

 - Demonstrate service orientation through community service or extracurricular activities.

 - Demonstrate motivation for and commitment to health care as demonstrated by previous work, volunteer work, or other life experiences.

-- Demonstrate oral and written communication skills necessary to interact with patients and colleagues.
+- Demonstrate verbal, nonverbal and written communication skills necessary to interact with patients and colleagues.

 - Pass the Midwestern University criminal background check and fingerprint clearance, where required.